Lord Advocate’s guidelines: Liberation by the police

 • Where having considered all the circumstances of the offence and the personal circumstances of the person, it would not be proportionate to hold them in custody, but there is a significant factor which means that it is in the interests of justice to commence proceedings as soon as possible.

-Where the person is a child, the offending is likely to be considered at solemn level, and due to the circumstances of the individual case, it is in the interests of the child that proceedings commence without delay.
-A “next day” undertaking in these circumstances should remain exceptional.
-In particular, it will not be appropriate to report a child until relevant investigation is complete and a “next day” undertaking is unlikely to be appropriate where the relevant evidence against the child is complex to the extent that detailed enquiry will be necessary to inform a decision on appropriate prosecutorial action.
+• It will not be appropriate to report a child until the relevant investigation is complete and a “next day” undertaking is unlikely to be appropriate where the relevant evidence against the child is complex to the extent that detailed enquiry will be necessary to inform a decision on appropriate prosecutorial action.
 This may be particularly relevant to allegations of solemn level sexual offending.
-In many circumstances, releasing a child on an undertaking to appear in 14 days will be more appropriate.
+It will only be in exceptional cases that a child should be reported as a “next day” undertaking: where the person is a child, the offending is likely to be considered at solemn level, and due to the circumstances of the individual case, it is in the interests of the child that proceedings commence without delay.

 In all circumstances, the reason for the “next day” undertaking must be recorded in the SPR.